frederic-perez/AmE-dictionary/data/dictionary.md

 __tear__ _The stock has been on a tear._
 __teardown__ _n_
 __tearing__ _Her idea of taking a day off is tearing around a golf course._
-__techie__ _n informal_ :two: (techies) One who studies or is highly interested or proficient in a technical field, especially electronics. _Facebook's techie in chief._
+__techie__ _n informal_ :two: (techies) One who studies or is highly interested or proficient in a technical field, especially electronics. _Facebook’s techie in chief._
 __Tecnetium__
 __tedious__
 __tee up__ _v_